MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-package-actions.md

 ### Step 6: PkgXferMgr wakes up to process the job

 1. The main PkgXferMgr thread creates a sending thread.
-2. The sending thread or Pull DP sending thread processes the job.
+2. The sending thread or pull DP sending thread processes the job.

    **Standard DP:**

    Sending thread starts copying the package contents to the DP.
 This process involves copying all the files in the package to the DP in the `SMS_DP$` directory.
-Since the package was redistributed, PkgXferMgr shows that `Redistribute` is set to **1**, which means that all the files will get re-copied to the DP even if they already exist in the Content Library on the DP.
+Since the package was redistributed, PkgXferMgr shows that `Redistribute` is set to **1**, which means that all the files will get re-copied to the DP even if they already exist in the content library on the DP.

    > SMS_PACKAGE_TRANSFER_MANAGER 5272 (0x1498) Sending thread starting for Job: 583, package: \<PackageID>, Version: 1, Priority: 2, server: PS1DP1.CONTOSO.COM, DPPriority: 200
    > SMS_PACKAGE_TRANSFER_MANAGER 5272 (0x1498) Sent status to the distribution manager for pkg \<PackageID>, version 1, status 0 and distribution point ["Display=\\\PS1DP1.CONTOSO.COM\\"]MSWNET:["SMS_SITE=PS1"]\\\PS1DP1.CONTOSO.COM\\~